interlay/interlay.github.io/docs/interlay/crowdloans.md

 ### Via the [ official Interlay Network crowdloan website](https://crowdloan.interlay.io/)

-using the [Polkadot.js](https://polkadot.js.org/) browser extension
+using the [Polkadot.js](https://polkadot.js.org/) browser extension.

+!> The minimum contribution amount is 5 DOT.
+Attention: when using a non-custodial wallets such as Polkadot.js users must hold a [minimum balance of 6.1 DOT](https://support.polkadot.network/support/solutions/articles/65000168651-what-is-the-existential-deposit-) (such that 1.1 DOT are left after you contribute 5 DOT).

 ### Via partner exchanges (to be announced soon)